Permanent oscillations and solitary wave behavior in flatband Heisenberg quantum spin systems: Numerical examples

-\emph{Numerical example.}---We looked at a delta chain with $N=20$ and $s=1/2$ at the flatband point $J_2/J_1=1/2$.
-Figure \xref{flabasolwave-f-2} shows the time evolution of the expectation value of individual operators $\op{s}_{\ell}^x$
+We looked at a delta chain with $N=32$ and $s=1/2$ at the flatband point $J_2/J_1=1/2$ where this model is a typical representative of strongly frustrated spin systems hosting flat bands.
+Figure \xref{flabasolwave-f-2} shows the time evolution of the absolute value of the expectation value of individual operators $\op{s}_{\ell}^x$

-as a function of time for a superposition of four energy eigenstates with $k=0,1,2,3$.
+as a function of time for a superposition of five energy eigenstates with $k=0,1,2,3,4$.
 One recognises two features: (1) every individual spin expectation value oscillates permanently, and (2) this oscillation has got an offset (of size $\tau$) with respect to the neighboring unit cell.
-In total, the picture shows a wave that travels around the delta-chain ring.
+In total, the picture shows a wave that travels around the delta-chain with periodic boundary conditions.

+The pattern seen for a local observable depends on which components this observable picks out of the superposition.
+Since the operator $\op{s}_{\ell}^x$ connects only basis states with $\Delta M=\pm 1$ the construction principle \fmref{E-2-1} leads to terms in the expectation value that contain only terms with $\Delta k=\pm 1$ due to the correlation between $M$ and $k$ in \fmref{E-2-1}.
+Figure~\xref{flabasolwave-f-4-3} shows the resulting expectation values of $\erw{\op{s}_{\ell}^x}$ as well as $|\erw{\op{s}_{\ell}^x}|$ for some moment in time.
+Different operators as well as different construction principles would yield different patterns.

+The perpetual motion visible in \figref{flabasolwave-f-2} can be corroborated by inspection of spin currents along the delta chain.
+We investigated

+and this current is indeed non-zero for the initial states \fmref{E-2-1} that we investigate.
+Depending on the $k$-values present in the superposition \fmref{E-2-1} the current runs clockwise or anticlockwise around the sawtooth chain with periodic boundary conditions.
+The overall dynamics can be pictured as a screw where the screw moves along the $z$-direction (current) and the $x$- and $y$-components of the local magnetization rotate according to the handiness of the screw which can also be inferred from \figref{flabasolwave-f-2}.
+In a broader sense this is related to the observation of spin currents in Heisenberg spin systems \cite{ZoP:04,HHB:EPJSP07,BHK:RMP21}, but here it serves to support our claim on the perpetual motion of quantum superpositions given by \fmref{E-2-1}.